OReyesMatte/ConvertBinaryMasksToDMs/README.md

-# Prepare a dataset for use by ShapeEmbed
-[ShapeEmbed](https://github.com/uhlmanngroup/ShapeEmbed)[^1] and its [updates](https://github.com/uhlmanngroup/ShapeEmbedLite)[^2] work on Euclidean distance matrices (EDM).
-This is used as a shape descriptor and is not the form that raw takes out of a microscope.
-Here we demonstrate a method to produce distance matrices from segmentation binary masks.
-The example provided uses the BBBC010[^3] dataset.
-You should leverage the presented method for your own data before using it as input to ShapeEmbed.
+# Convert binary mask to distance matrix
+Euclidean distance matrices (EDMs) are convenient representations of point sets created by collecting all squared distances between points (see [10.1109/MSP.2015.2398954](https://doi.org/10.1109/MSP.2015.2398954) for more details).
+In this repository, we illustrate how distance matrices can be extracted from binary segmentation masks.

 ## Getting started